indigotech/onboard-felipe-korbes/README.md

 sudo systemctl start docker
 ```

-You can also try running ```docker run hello-world``` to check if everything is in order.
+You can also try running `docker run hello-world` to check if everything is in order.

+Before running any of the commands below, make sure that you cloned this respository and ran the command `npm install` in the root folder of the project.
+That will install all the packages necessary to run the project.
 After checking that everything is okay, you can run the following command to start the PostgreSQL server.

 ```plaintext
 docker compose up -d